-- 63. Educators, including Plaintiffs' members, have invested in practicing their profession in compliance with federal law, including in their own training and professional development, in designing their courses and curriculum, and otherwise.
+74. Educators, including Plaintiffs' members, have invested in practicing their profession in compliance with federal law, including in their own training and professional development, in designing their courses and curriculum, and otherwise.
 Indeed, laws, regulations, and other guidance and interpretation address the provision of equal educational opportunity and inclusion in many ways, including for students on the basis of race, ethnicity, national origin, sex, and for students with disabilities, English learners, and students experiencing homelessness.
 Compliance with these civil rights obligations is deeply woven into the practice of teaching and education.
 The Letter introduces new and uncertain requirements in educators' work without affording any opportunity to prepare and plan to incorporate these new requirements-a particularly thorny problem, as the Letter's requirements appear to conflict with many other professional requirements, best practices, and other federal laws.
-This places educators and the organizations that serve them in an immediate bind and interferes with the education that students receive. - 64.
-Organizations like Plaintiff NEA and NEA-NH are also impacted by the uncertainty and the change in policies that NEA has relied upon in serving its members.
-The Letter orders schools to "cease all reliance on third-party contractors, clearinghouses, or aggregators that are being used by institutions in an effort to circumvent prohibited uses of race."
-Id. at 3.
-In so doing, the Letter squarely places in contention the training and support that NEA provides to members and in turn to schools. - 65.
+This places educators and the organizations that serve them in an immediate bind and interferes with the education that students receive.

+- 75. Organizations like Plaintiffs NEA, NEA-NH, and CBED are also impacted by the uncertainty and the change in policies.
+The Letter orders schools to "cease all reliance on third-party contractors, clearinghouses, or aggregators that are being used by institutions in an effort to circumvent prohibited uses of race," id. at 3, and makes discriminatory educator practices that are common to teaching and learning.
+In so doing, the Letter squarely places in contention the training and support that NEA and NEA-NH provide to members and in turn to schools, as well as the training, programming, and consultation that CBED provides to students and teachers through their schools and districts. - 76.
 Moreover, ED elected to set forth substantive obligations and a vow to vigorously enforce them without proceeding through the notice and comment process set out by Congress in the APA.
 5 U.S.C. § 553.
 Indeed, by inviting comments in a footnote to the Letter, see Letter at 1 n.3, ED appears to be aware that notice-and-comment rulemaking was required, but attempts to avoid its obligations.
 Section 553 demands that notice and comment be solicited before "not less than 30 days before [the rule's] effective date."
 5 U.S.C. § 553(d).

 II.
-The letter invites arbitrary and discriminatory enforcement and compels immediate compliance.
+The Letter invites arbitrary and discriminatory enforcement and compels immediate compliance.